vybhav-bhadri/pi-surveillance/README.md

 ## Pi Survelliance Camera
 This is a simple DIY project.
 IP survelliane camera is implemeted using Rasberry Pi.
-It rins a flask server which provides live video feed locally and remotely.
+It runs a flask server which provides live video feed locally and remotely.

 ## Table of contents
 * [Technolgies](#technologies)